 More resources are needed for training future GPs but, with a 2018 King’s Fund survey finding that 47% of GP trainees now intend to work part-time, training places in themselves will not be enough.
-A strategy urgently needs to be agreed to address this problem, encompassing work loads, stress, development opportunities and stronger incentives for GPs who have gone part-time to bring up children to return to full-time work.
-In addition, hospitals and GP practices should continue to be able to recruit urgently needed staff from EU countries on terms at least as good as at present.
+Measures are urgently needed to address this problem, encompassing workloads, stress, development opportunities and stronger incentives for GPs who have gone part-time to bring up children to return to full-time work.
+In addition, hospitals and GP practices should continue to be able to recruit staff from EU countries on terms at least as good as at present.

-In or out of the EU, a determined effort must be made to increase the number of doctors and nurses educated in the UK, bolstering NHS staffing and at the same time reducing the number of expensively trained health professionals drawn away from lower-income countries, which often face critical shortages of medical expertise.
+In or out of the EU, a determined effort must be made to increase the number of doctors and nurses educated in the UK to bolster NHS staffing and reduce the number of health professionals drawn away from lower-income countries, which often face critical shortages of trained personnel themselves.
 This in turn will help create a more stable workforce and end the scandal whereby clinics and hospitals waste precious resources on agency staff, while talented candidates are denied the opportunity to qualify because of a shortage of study places.

-At the same time, to optimise the use of human resources and improve quality of care, a focused drive should be made to ensure that the UK plays a leading role in the development and application of artificial intelligence in medical diagnosis and procedures
+At the same time, to optimise the use of human resources and improve quality of care, a determined effort should be made to ensure that the UK plays a leading role in the development and application of artificial intelligence in medical diagnosis and procedures

 A Holistic Approach to Health

 One of the greatest strengths of the NHS is that its mission is to promote health care in a holistic sense and not just to treat disease.
 But achieving the goal of optimum health for all requires recognising the close relationship between poor health outcomes and deprivation, poverty and unemployment.